LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 third-party libraries.
 The libraries may want to print messages on its own, e.g. banners, debugging information, or logging information.
-As you assemble all your application components, you want to have the final word on which messages are printed, where, an in what conditions.
+As you assemble all your application components, you want to have the final word on which messages are printed, where, and when.
 Uncontrolled message printing by libraries could potentially disturb application flow, expose implementation details, spam the user with irrelevant details, or break user interfaces.

 The solution is to decouple the calls to print a message from the actual printing of the output text.
 The same is true for calls to read user input.